 Scoliosis & Children

 Scoliosis in a growing child is always abnormal and has the potential to cause considerable disability and must be taken seriously.
 Scoliosis may not be the primary defect nor always require treatment.
 Minor asymmetry is common in children and may lead to unnecessary treatment and concern but a curve of more than 15º is of greater concern because there is potential for progression with growth.
-Scoliosis is more common among girls and children over the age of the.
+Scoliosis is more common among girls and children over the age of 10.
 However, it can be seen at any age.

 Scoliosis is a disorder which causes an abnormal curve in the spine.
 It may be defined simply as any lateral tilt, curve, deviation or rotation of one or more vertebral segments of the spine from the normal straight position.
 In most cases the cause is unknown.
 More than 80% of people with scoliosis have idiopathic scoliosis.
 There are three main types: